Shallow water marine environment: Organisms

 Shallow marine environments, particularly the intertidal zone, are home to a diverse range of organisms, including starfish, sea anemones, sponges, marine worms, clams, mussels, predatory crustaceans, barnacles and small fish.

 Hydrozoa and microinvertebrates

-Hydrozoa, also known as hydroids, inhabit SMEs and feed on surrounding algae and zooplankton.
+Hydrozoa, also known as hydroids, inhabit shallow marine environments and feed on surrounding algae and zooplankton.
 Species of isopods and amphipods are found in intertidal zones, creating complex burrows and surface tracks in the sediment.
 Brittle stars may bury themselves in sediment with their arms exposed.

 Carbonate reefs

-SMEs are characterized by carbonate reefs, which support many species.
-Estimates suggest that coral reefs alone may host between 1-9 million species.
+Shallow marine environments are characterized by carbonate reefs, which support many species.
+Estimates suggest that coral reefs alone may host between 1–9 million species.
 The three main types of reef formations are: